The-Marcy-Lab-School/se-unit-6/lesson-3-post_requests/practice/README.md

 ## Post Requests & Headers

-### Directions: Type out written responses in the `written-responses.md` file.
-Code out functions in the `practice.js` file.

 **Exercise 1:**
 Visit the Fake Data API at https://reqres.in/.
 Look through the various examples of post requests.Analyze the request bodies and response bodies.